mankinskin/graph_app/context-engine/refactor-tool/tests/fixtures/README.md

 # Test Fixtures Directory

-This directory contains test fixtures for the import-refactor tool testing framework.
+This directory contains test fixtures for the refactor-tool tool testing framework.
 Each fixture represents a different testing scenario with carefully crafted Rust code to validate specific aspects of the refactoring tool.

 ## Fixture Overview